With his hand pushed against his aching jaw, Elijah marched through the market-day crowd and up to the fifty royal bodyguards.

 More shouts.
 “Hey, you, stop!”

-He nodded to the donkey’s owner and squeezed past the sweet potatoes.
-His sandals slapped the plank bridge, and he dashed down the hill into the trees, where he ripped off the goatskin and jammed it into his pack.
+He nodded to the donkey’s owner and squeezed past the bulging sacks of sweet potatoes.
+His sandals slapped the plank bridge, and he dashed down the hill into the trees.
+He ripped off the goatskin and jammed it into his pack.

 Elijah turned his back on the gate, stepped into the flow of travelers on the Megiddo-Beitshan road, and stretched his long legs into an easy lope toward the river.
 He passed traveler after traveler but kept his mouth closed, his eyes on the road—no longer his father’s friendly wine salesman.